NEOchrome

 NEOchrome is an early color bitmap graphics editor for the Atari ST. It was written by Dave Staugas, a programmer at Atari Corporation and co-author of the ST's operating system.
 NEOchrome supports hardware-supported color cycling to give the impression of animation.
-A color cycling waterfall, created with NEOchrome, was one of the iconic images of the early Atari ST.OpenSourcedGames/Atari-7800 GitHub, 5/26/89, Memo: Julie Wade, Atari Corporation, ...I suggested that to Dave Staugas who .....
-This was to supersede [sic] the method provided at the outset of the project which uses NeoChrome and "NEO2S".
-NeoChrome is excellent, but the "NEO2S...
+A color cycling waterfall, created with NEOchrome, was one of the iconic images of the early Atari ST.

-Following in the footsteps of MacPaint and the Apple II version which was renamed Mouse Paint, both released in 1984, NEOchrome uses the then-novel representation of painting tools by icons (in addition to other GUI elements).
+Following in the footsteps of MacPaint and the Apple II version Mouse Paint, both released in 1984, NEOchrome uses the then-novel representation of painting tools by icons (in addition to other GUI elements).

 A pre-release version (v0.5) was included with the system disks of the first STs.
-Version 1.0 arrived later, and was bundled with several versions of the ST. Although not officially public domain, this version was often treated as such, and was never actually sold.
+Version 1.0 arrived later and was bundled with several versions of the ST. Although not officially public domain, this version was often treated as such, and was never actually sold.
 NEOchrome enjoyed a relatively high level of popularity within the ST community, even in the face of more advanced packages such as DEGAS and Deluxe Paint.